VN-Index tests resistance as liquidity weakens, margin risks draw caution

 The imbalance between index performance and the broader market has also affected investor psychology.
 In sessions where the index rises but the majority of stocks decline, confidence among retail investors may weaken, particularly when portfolios underperform the headline index.

-A correction phase may be necessary after a strong rally driven by large-cap stocks, but lacking broad-based participation, to establish a more balanced price level, analysts at Tien Phong Securities said. — BIZHUB/VNS
+A correction phase may be necessary after a strong rally driven by large-cap stocks, but lacking broad-based participation, to establish a more balanced price level, according to analysts at Tien Phong Securities. — BIZHUB/VNS